Army of the Levant: End of French rule

-Following the Vichy defeat in 1941, the French and African components of the Army of the Levant were for the most part repatriated to their territories of origin.
+Following the Fall of France in 1940, the French and African components of the Army of the Levant were for the most part repatriated to their territories of origin.
 A minority (including some Lebanese and Syrians) took the opportunity to join the Free French Forces.

 Free French general Georges Catroux took control of Syria after the defeat of the Vichy French.
 On 26 November 1941, shortly after he took up this post, Catroux recognised the independence of Lebanon and Syria in the name of Free France.
 Even so, a period of military occupation followed.
 On 8 November 1943, after elections, Lebanon became an independent state.
 On 27 February 1945, Lebanon declared war on Nazi Germany and the Empire of Japan.
 On 1 January 1944, Syria followed Lebanon and also became an independent state.
 On 26 February 1945, Syria declared war on Nazi Germany and the Empire of Japan.

 The troupes spéciales remained in existence during the military occupation, still under French authority, until August 1945.
 Most then transferred to the new Syrian Army.
 The founders of the post-independence Lebanese Army had trained as officers in the troupes spéciales.